panva/jose/docs/jwe/flattened/decrypt/interfaces/FlattenedDecryptGetKey.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Interface for Flattened JWE Decryption dynamic key resolution.
+Dynamic key resolver for Flattened JWE decryption.

 No token components have been verified at the time of this function call.

 ## Type Parameters